skienzmatishun/rippreport/content/p/nappi-award/index.md

 ---
-title: "NAPPI AWARD"
+title: NAPPI AWARD
 date: 2020-08-06
-thumbnail: "img/nappi-award.png"
+thumbnail: img/nappi-award.png
 categories:
 - Special-Report
 tags:
 - nappi
 - wilson
 authors:
 - admin
+alttags: "Mayor Karin Wilson recognized as “Hardest Working Eastern Shore Public Official” for four consecutive years with a celebra..."
 ---
 ![](https://cdn.rippreport.com/wp-content/uploads/2020/08/karin2.jpg)

 The Mayor of Fairhope has won four years in a row, The Nappi Award for the